 Political Engagement and Participation in Industry Associations

 We do not offer, pay or accept bribes, no matter where we operate, no matter what the situation is, and no matter who is involved.
 Nor do we allow our agents or intermediaries to do so.
 We also have strict guidelines on giving and receiving benefits.
+Our business integrity standard and procedure includes strict guidelines for dealing with current and former government officials and politicians, including that they cannot be appointed to company positions or engaged as consultants, in certain circumstances, without approval of executive leadership and the Chief Ethics & Compliance Officer.

 Working With Civil Society Organisations